Howdy! I'm glad you're here!

 I'm a romantic at heart.
 Pure and simple.
 I see the romance or love story in just about everything.
 I also love to delve into the mysterious, the inexplicable nuances of living in this world of ours.
-Add to that my love of history, which hasn't always been the case, but as I've grown older I've noticed the interconnectedness of the present with the past and how that informs the future.
+Add to that my love of history, the interconnectedness of the present with the past and how that informs the future.
 Thus my interest in romantic historical and/or supernatural stories!

-I am currently working on a trilogy of romantic historical stories set in Charleston, SC, in 1782, as well as a contemporary romantic women’s fiction story with supernatural elements set in Tennessee.
-My dream is to bring these stories to readers who love romantic fiction as much as I do.
-If you’d like to be among the first to learn of news related to my upcoming releases and book events, please subscribe to my newsletter Betty’s Broadsheet.
+If you’d like to be among the first to learn of news related to my upcoming releases and book events, please subscribe to my newsletter Betty’s Broadside.
 And by the way, I'll send out a newsletter only when the "occasion" warrants, so don't worry about me bombarding your inbox.

-As always, if you'd like to comment on my writing or contact me about speaking to a group, please feel free to send me an email or use any of the social media links provided at the right.
+As always, if you'd like to comment on my writing or contact me about speaking to a group, please feel free to send me an email or use any of the social media links provided at the upper left.
+Or check out my upcoming appearances in the left sidebar and come meet me in person.
 I look forward to hearing from my readers no matter the situation.

 Thanks for stopping by!